JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 #

-What is his email address?
+Question 3: What is his email address?

 `info@mutawamarine.com`